Classic Milk (or Dark) Chocolate Toffee

 Here is recipe for classic milk or dark chocolate toffee, the perfect gift for the person in your life with a sweet tooth.
 This toffee melts in your mouth and is buttery, sandy-textured and delicious.
 Below you will find step-by-step instructions as well as video guidance:

 This recipe, submitted by my friend Laura Daley, won The Philadelphia Bulletin’s 2007 “Annual Edible Gift Recipe Contest.”
-It’s buttery and chocolaty, sweet and salty, nutty, and, well, just plain addictive.
+It’s buttery and chocolaty, sweet and salty, a festive treat to add to your holiday desserts repertoire.

 There is one trick to making this recipe: cooking the sugar until it reaches the hard-ball stage or, in my experience, until it gets just beyond the hard-ball stage.